TATLab graphic: How can teaching artists make the broadest impact?

 Funding Partners

-Major funding and support for TAT Lab is provided by the National Endowment for the Arts, the Office of Superintendent of Public Instruction, the Washington State Arts Commission and Pacific Northwest Ballet, with additional support from Jubilation Foundation.
+Major funding and support for TAT Lab is provided by the National Endowment for the Arts, the Office of Superintendent of Public Instruction, the Washington State Arts Commission and Pacific Northwest Ballet, with additional support from Seattle Office of Arts and Culture.